jthomperoo/predictive-horizontal-pod-autoscaler/docs/index.md

 # What is it?

-This is a [Custom Pod Autoscaler](https://www.github.com/jthomperoo/custom-pod-autoscaler); aiming to have identical functionality to the Horizontal Pod Autoscaler, however with added predictive elements using statistical models.
+Predictive Horizontal Pod Autoscalers (PHPAs) are Horizontal Pod Autoscalers (HPAs) with extra predictive capabilities baked in, allowing you to apply statistical models to the results of HPA calculations to make proactive scaling decisions.

 # Why would I use it?

 This autoscaler lets you choose models and fine tune them in order to predict how many replicas a resource should have, preempting events such as regular, repeated high load.
+This allows for proactive rather than simply reactive scaling that can make intelligent ahead of time decisions.

 # What systems would need it?